-In the other 34 states (plus Washington, D.C.), laws vary, but in general price gouging laws only come into effect:
+In the majority of states (plus Washington, D.C.), laws vary, but in general, price gouging laws only come into effect:

 - On essential goods like medicine, food, fuel, housing, and other goods needed for survival

-- During a government-declared emergency (typically, this means that the president or a state's governor would need to declare a state of emergency in the region)
+- During a government-declared emergency (usually, this means that the president or a state's governor would need to declare a state of emergency in the region)

-Laws typically limit how much an item's price can rise after a state of emergency is declared — some set a price ceiling at 10%, others at 25%, and some are more vague.
+Laws against price gouging typically limit how much an item's price can rise after a state of emergency is declared — some set a price ceiling at 10%, others at 25%, and some are more vague.
 For example, New York simply condemns increases to an "unconscionably excessive price."

 How Can You Report Price Gouging?